As featured in:

-Audacity can record live audio through a microphone or mixer, or digitize recordings from cassette tapes, vinyl records, or minidiscs.
-With some sound cards, it can also capture streaming audio.
+Audacity is free, open source, cross-platform, easy-to-use audio software for multi-track recording and editing.
+Audacity can record live audio through a microphone or mixer, or digitize recordings from other media.
+With some sound cards, and on any recent version of Windows, Audacity can also capture streaming audio.

 Import sound files, edit them, and combine them with other files or new recordings.
 Export your recordings in several common file formats.

 Far less of Audacity is properly accessible to visually impaired users than we would like.
 Currently the best supported platform for accessibility is Windows.
 We lost a lot of custom accessibility programming when we had to move to a more recent version of the wxWidgets library.

 Audacity is only partially translated in many languages.
 We also have some issues, for example, with Right-To-Left Languages.

 We have now caught up with Apple’s ‘notarization system’.
 Audacity on Mac is notarized and runs on Catalina.

 We have split the recording/playing time off from the selection toolbar and it can now be dragged to make it larger.
 This is particularly for people recording themselves playing a musical instrument, where they will typically be further from the screen when playing, and benefit from a larger numerical display.

 The new toolbar can be ‘undocked’ from the foot of the screen, and made larger still, for more distant viewing.